rlankhorst/zip-recipes/src/README.md

 - New: Chinese translation
 - Fixed: Added a Polish term
 - Fixed issue with yield (or servings) field not appearing in some premium themes (Cozy Orange and Canada)
-- Fixed: warning appearing for some users in create/edit recipe screen
 - Fixed: Recipe Search could not be disabled
 - Fixed: Some people saw crashes due to a conflict
 - Fixed: a conflict with VisualComposer plugin